iotadex/groupfi_proxy/readme.md

     "sign": "sign hex string"
 }
 ```

+#### threshold parts per 10000 of the total supply amount of token.

 ## sign apis
 ### POST /proxy/register, register a new proxy account or update the sign_account